STILL-LIFE WITH ROSES AND A QUIMPER PLATE, 1913

 25⅝ x 17 Inches

-Jais Neilsen has now come to be recognized as a pioneer of Scandinavian modernism and his works are held in private and public collections including the permanent collections of numerous museums including Denmark's National Art Museum in Copenhagen and the National Museum in Oslo, Norway.
-Neilsen was the only Danish artist represented in the important Futurist exhibition, “Futurismo & Futurismi” in Venice, Italy in 1986 and a retrospective of his work was held at the Galerie 1900-2000 in 1986.
-The artist is well-listed in art historical reference works including Thieme-Becker, and Benezit which, unusually, gives a signature sample.
+Jais Nielsen is recognized as a founding pioneer of Scandinavian modernism and his works are held in private and public collections worldwide including the permanent collections of the National Art Museum in Copenhagen and the National Museum in Oslo.
+He is well-listed in all art historical reference works including Thieme-Becker and in Benezit, which gives a signature sample.

 Benezit, Dictionnaire des Peintres, Sculpteurs, Dessinateurs, et Graveurs, Vol. X, p.
 213; Thieme-Becker, Allgemeines Lexikon der bildenden Kunstler, Vollmer Supplement, Vol. XXV/XXVI, p.
 465; Weilbach, Dansk Kunstnerleksikon; Bo Lindwall and Lars Erik Aström in: Bild art in Scandinavia, Vol. 4, 1973, 50, 74; Hanne Abildgaard: New then.
 Art Hist., Vol. 6, 1994; Davenport’s Art Reference Guide, 2007/8 Edition, p.
 1733; et al.